 A silicon root of trust that pairs naturally with Patent 7 (analog mixer) and Patent 22 (governed WPT).
 White-label reference platform for digital-asset custody, governed wireless power, and signed-receipt audit lanes.

-DECC is not a thought experiment. hardware_proof_run.py is 1,257 lines of operational code that closes the loop: AI proposal → FPGA permit FSM → physical voltage gate → 24-bit ADC measurement → fail-closed watchdog.
-Six phases, all instrumented, all logged.
+DECC is not a thought experiment.
+Operational code closes the loop: AI proposal → FPGA permit FSM → physical voltage gate → analog measurement → fail-closed watchdog.
+All phases instrumented and logged.

 Watchdog timer arms.
 FPGA reads back its own bitstream identity.
 ADC zero-point and reference voltage calibrated.